 Why do that?”

-And you know what, every single day it tells me the same thing…
+And you know what, every single day it tells him the same thing…

 “Today is going to be different.